aksommerville/egg2/etc/doc/cmdlist-format.md

  ...
 Cells (Width*Height)
 ```

-TODO Consider trivial compression for the cells, they tend to get big.
-RLE or a table of expectations per tileid?

 Followed by cmdlist.

 Text begins with the cells image as a rectangular hex dump terminated by an empty line.